-/BUFFER\QUOTA=n
+/BUFFER_QUOTA=n

+You must also include the /PERMANENT qualifier.
 Indicates the number of input characters that you can buffer before the system issues an XOFF character to your terminal to stop transmission.
-The buffer quota value is a multiple of 30.
-The allowable values range from 180 to 7650.
-By default, the system uses a quota of 180 characters.
-The system uses one small buffer for each 30 characters.
-Thus, the default buffer quota of 180 characters uses a maximum of six small buffers for terminal input.
+The buffer quota value is a multiple of 28.
+The allowable values range from 168 to 7140.
+By default, the system uses a quota of 168 characters.
+The system uses one small buffer for each 28 characters.
+Thus, the default buffer quota of 168 characters uses a maximum of six small buffers for terminal input.
 Changing a terminal's input buffer quota is useful for high-speed input terminals.
 However, if there are not enough small buffers available, a terminal may not be able to reach its full quota.
-You need HWCFG privilege to use the /BUFFER\QUOTA qualifier.
+You must include the /PERMANENT qualifier when using the /BUFFER_QUOTA qualifier.
+You need HWCTL privilege to use the /BUFFER_QUOTA qualifier.

-/[NO]CONTROL=[(option[,option,...])]
+/[NO]CONTROL=(option[,...])